ncravino/recbot/README.md

 - `make prepare` will prepare cmake directories and download model and it's LICENSE.
 - `make build` will build everything
 - `make sample` will run the sampler to capture 10 samples of a face using the computer camera and crop it to the bounding box found by the face detector.
-- `make recon` will run the recognizer and output "PASS" or "FAIL", with exist codes 0 or -1 respectively.
+- `make recon` will run the recognizer and output "PASS" or "FAIL", with exit codes 0 or -1 respectively.

 Binaries can be found on `_build/`.